 Check out more of the amazing museums in Brooklyn worth visiting!

-Another one of the best outdoor things to do in Williamsburg Brooklyn sharing the border with the Greenpoint neighborhood is McCarren Park.
+Another one of the best outdoor things to do in Williamsburg, Brooklyn sharing the border with the Greenpoint neighborhood is McCarren Park.
+This is filled with 35 acres of space and if you’re looking for where the locals hang out, you’ll find them here chilling out on a nice day in New York City.

 Their basketball courts and baseball fields make for great pickup games and their barbecuing areas are great for family and friend get-togethers.
 If you’re looking for a good place to go on a hot day then head over to their free outdoor pools!

-Also, in the warmer months, you can find fun activities here like the Renegade Craft Fair, Movies Under The Stars, and Skill Acquisition classes.
+Also, in the warmer months, you can find fun activities here like the Renegade Craft Fair, Movies in the Park, and other fun events.

 With the large amount of greenery, this park is a perfect place to lounge and relax.
 This park has also become home to Smorgasburg – a food market offered during the warmer months.

 Just be aware that unlike other parks in the city, this park does not permit bicycles here.
-Marsha P Johnson Park is dog-friendly, but visitors can only bring in two dogs at a time – just in case the unlikely chance you’re traveling with a large pack of dogs.
+Marsha P Johnson Park is dog-friendly (except for on Smorgasburg days), but visitors can only bring in two dogs at a time – just in case the unlikely chance you’re traveling with a large pack of dogs.

 The park was initially designed to keep the pathway from the south and eventually expand new designs into the north.
 This park adds a great new look to Williamsburg and provides more green areas to the old industrial neighborhood, transforming it into this family-friendly spot with top-notch views of the city skyline!